voodoofugu/morphing-scroll/README.md

 ### 〈♦ API 〉

-- `MorphScroll`: React component that optimizes the rendering of data lists.
+- `MorphScroll`: Main React component that optimizes the rendering of data lists.
 - `ResizeTracker`: React component that monitors changes to an element’s size.
 - `IntersectionTracker`: React component for tracking element visibility in the viewport.